Andrey-Gorbachev/ODS-NLP-course-Project/README.md

 # ODS-NLP-course-Project

-The goal of the project is to implement ASR, based on the SprechBrain framework, for Russian speech recognition.
+The goal of the project is to implement ASR for Russian speech recognition.

 Automatic speech recognition, or ASR, is the use of machine learning or artificial intelligence (AI) technology to process human speech into readable text.